 (POSTSRIPT: After learning more about Marina Abromovic.
 I would most definitely add her to this inspiration collage.)

 Shawn Marshall (of Cat Power)

 The image at the top of this entry is that collage, which I called Manifest Destiny.
+(Postscript: Later, upon realizing the negative connotation of the term, I changed it to Womanifest Destiny.)
 I put it on my wall and look at it and remember what I am inspired by and therefore why I want to be an artist.
 After all, if I want to be an artist, I already am.
 I am going to make Inspiration a theme on my upcoming Theme Page.